 It is necessary to align the stakeholders, their objectives, their abilities to act, and their perceptions of the problems that must be tackled.
 The living lab concept fits the complexities of the urban freight system well.
 A high level of SSA and JKP should be in place to transition into the urban freight transport system.

 The living lab approach is suitable for testing new solutions in city logistics.
 First, solutions in urban freight transport often ask for a multi-stakeholder approach, bringing together the living lab participants, stakeholders, users, and customers within one living lab environment.
 The goals and barriers faced by the different users are often not aligned with each other.
 Living labs are a way to increase the JKP in the urban freight transport system and increase the SSA Maturity to the highest level, i.e., the participation level.

 The living lab methodology focuses heavily on stakeholder involvement and communication between stakeholders.
 Furthermore, the short cycle approach in a controlled environment makes it easier for stakeholders to try new ideas for which they do not immediately see advantages.
 Second, due to the sector’s organizational, operational, and regulatory complexity, it is unsure what type of solution will best fit the problems faced.
 Many solutions for city logistics have high investment costs.
-The living lab methodology allows for quick testing of multiple types of solutions within a limited, controlled scope.
+The living lab methodology allows for quick testing of multiple solutions within a limited, controlled scope.
 This can help to identify the best practice cases for further implementation.

 Plan do check act

 For city logistics, the set-up of a living lab has to fulfill three essential conditions:

 - Inclusiveness: connection of all relevant stakeholders and business models within a city, with a joint recognition of a problem and solution spaces.